logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

 ? qc: Qc
 ```
 qc is the optional field containing the QC built by root nodes from 2/3 + 1 votes from their child committees and forwarded the the next view leader.
-Q: building the QC each time for additional votes might be expensive (in terms of network and CPU)

 ### NewView
 ```